September 4, 2024

 - Frequent Discharges: If the TPR valve frequently releases water, it may indicate excessive pressure or temperature inside the tank, indicating a potential problem with the hot water heater.

-How to Test a TPR Valve
+How to Test Your TPR Valve

 Testing your TPR valve regularly is essential to ensure it functions correctly.